SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 This build ranges from 15 minutes to 2 hours depending on the project and a passing build is proof we can package main at any point in time.

 When the upload of the beta release is completed, the main branch is auto-merged_ into all open feature branches.
-New betas are published on Github as a Github Release along with automatically generated release notes created by parsing the body of all Pull Requests merged since the last production release
+New betas are published on GitHub as a GitHub Release along with automatically generated release notes created by parsing the body of all Pull Requests merged since the last production release